 Do you love shrimp?
 Do you love fondue?
 If so, then you’re going to love this recipe.
 Shrimp fondue is a unique and delicious way to enjoy this shellfish.
 It’s perfect for a party or a special dinner with friends or family.
 And it’s really easy to make!

-Raw shrimp – peeled, deveined raw shrimp with the tail on or off.
-Large size, reference our shrimp size chart.
+1 pound raw shrimp – peeled, deveined raw shrimp with the tail on or off.
+Large in size, reference our shrimp size chart.

 Dipping sauces – see our list of favorite dipping sauces.